Rules of the Ohio Senate

 Rule 114.
 (Privileges, How Revoked.)

-the person under Rule 112 or 113, such complaint shall be submitted to the standing Committee on Rules and Reference for
+under Rule 112 or 113, such complaint shall be submitted to the standing Committee on Rules and Reference for investigation, and such

 Rule 115.
 (Filming or Taping of the Senate.)

-Filming, video taping, or audio taping during the
+Filming, video taping, or audio taping during a voting or nonvoting

-the committee involved.
-Such approved filming or taping may be for specific time periods set by the chairperson, if such
+involved.
+Such approved filming or taping may be for specific time periods set by the chairperson, if such taping or filming

 Rule 116.
 (Letters of Commendation, etc.)